brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.45 =
-- Improvement: Enhanced the enqueue_styles method with checks to ensure styles load safely.
+- Improvement: Enhanced the enqueue_scripts method with checks to ensure styles load safely.

 = 1.6.44 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.25 version.